Rajniprajapati/python-sql-ecommerce/README.md

-in this project first we establish the coonection between python and sql then performed some sql queries in python# python-sql-ecommerce
+in this project first we establish the coonection between python and sql then performed some sql queries in python